appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 This updates all documents that match the ```query``` criteria and set the specified fields to the specified values.

 It's important to note that the ```$set``` operator is required in the update document when using the multi option.
 If the `$set` operator is not used in an update command, no documents in the collection will be modified.
-To learn more about the update many command in MongoDB, you can check the [official documentation](https://www.mongodb.com/docs/manual/reference/method/db.collection.updateMany/).
+For more information, see the [update many commands in MongoDB](https://www.mongodb.com/docs/manual/reference/method/db.collection.updateMany/) available on the official documentation.